 Chronicling the adventures of ten Doctors and more than twenty companions against countless foes -- human, alien and otherwise -- throughout time and space, Doctor Who remains the greatest example of the genre.
 Doctor Who has also thrived in other media, appearing in print, on stage, on film, on radio, and elsewhere.
 Today, the legacy of Doctor Who is perpetuated in a range of original novels and a series of full-cast audio dramas.

 Doctor Who is about the Doctor, an alien Time Lord from the planet Gallifrey who, by virtue of his people's unique physiology, is able to recover from mortal injuries by “regenerating” into a new body with a new personality.
 In direct contravention of his people's edicts, the Doctor fled Gallifrey in a stolen time machine -- a TARDIS -- which is now stuck in the shape of a blue British police box due to a malfunction.
 The Doctor traverses the universe, usually in the company of companions he meets along the way, aiding the oppressed, fighting injustice, and putting his unique and indelible mark on the broad canvas of time and space.

 A Brief History Of Time (Travel) is a guide to Doctor Who's storied history, both on screen and off.
-It is also the birthplace of the Doctor Who News Page, now available at Outpost Gallifrey.
+It is also the birthplace of the Doctor Who News Page, now at www.doctorwhonews.net.